NegarMov/DRL_Algorithms/README.md

 </details>

 ## Usage
-Training and evaluation scripts are provided for each algorithm as a batch file under the `scripts` directory.
+Training and evaluation scripts for each algorithm are provided as batch files in the `scripts` directory.

-Also saved model parameters can be found in `_models`.
-By default, the test scripts use this directory to load the model.
+Additionally, saved model parameters can be found in the  `_models` directory.
+By default, the test scripts will load the model from this directory.

 ## References
 1. [Dueling Network Architectures for Deep Reinforcement Learning](https://arxiv.org/pdf/1511.06581.pdf)